Mojo (programming language): Features

 Mojo was created for an easy transition from Python.
 The language has syntax similar to Python's, with inferred static typing, and allows users to import Python modules.
 It uses LLVM and MLIR as its compilation backend.
-The language also intends to add a foreign function interface to call C/C++ and Python code.
-The language is not source-compatible with Python 3, only providing a subset of its syntax, e.g. missing the global keyword, list and dictionary comprehensions, and support for classes.
-Further, Mojo also adds features that enable performant low-level programming: fn for creating typed, compiled functions and "struct" for memory-optimized alternatives to classes.
-Mojo structs support methods, fields, operator overloading, and decorators.
+Mojo programs can import and call Python modules via the CPython runtime, and Mojo functions can be called from Python through C-compatible bindings.
+The language is not source-compatible with Python 3.
+It does not support Python's class system; instead it provides struct types, memory-optimized alternatives to classes that support methods, fields, operator overloading, and decorators.
+Python-style list, set, and dictionary comprehensions are supported.